ben-rogerson/twin.examples/next-stitches-typescript/README.md

 - [ ] Add global styles via the twin GlobalStyles import
 - [ ] Add support for plugins using `addBase`
+- [ ] Add a stitches preset for use in the twin config